FuZengBio/TDR/README.md

 _____________________________________________________________________________
 **1. Time-varying targeted dimensionality reduction (tTDR)**
 Notes:
-(1) To obtain tTDR results for VIP and MSTd in the 1 s condition, run: tTDTR_VIP_MSTd_1s (2) To obtain tTDR results for VIP and MSTd in the 2 s condition, together with PIVC in the 1 s condition, run: tTDR_VIP_MSTd_2s_PIVC_1s
+(1) To obtain tTDR results for VIP and MSTd in the 1 s condition, run: tTDTR_VIP_MSTd_1s.
+(2) To obtain tTDR results for VIP and MSTd in the 2 s condition, together with PIVC in the 1 s condition, run: tTDR_VIP_MSTd_2s_PIVC_1s.

-To change the orthogonalization order, set reverse = 1 or 2 Default reverse = 0 corresponds to velocity → acceleration → choice;
-reverse = 1: orthogonalization order becomes choice → acceleration → velocity;
-reverse = 2: move acceleration to the end, i.e., velocity → choice → acceleration.
 To change the orthogonalization order in the tTDR scripts, set: reverse = 0; or change it to: reverse = 1; or: reverse = 2;
 The meaning of each option is:
-Default: reverse = 0: orthogonalization order = velocity → acceleration → choice
+Default: reverse = 0: orthogonalization order = velocity → acceleration → choice.
-reverse = 1: orthogonalization order = choice → acceleration → velocity
+reverse = 1: orthogonalization order = choice → acceleration → velocity.
-reverse = 2: move acceleration to the end, i.e. velocity → choice → acceleration
+reverse = 2: move acceleration to the end, i.e. velocity → choice → acceleration.

 2. Original TDR cue-heading targeted dimensionality reduction